Cashing Out: My Experience (Optimize)

 For background, as Portugal started to revise its GV law last year, I decided in 12/2025 the Portugal GV was no longer worth it for me.
 I waited until 4/2026 to liquidate the funds as I wanted to pay long-term capital gains rates on the profit, a tax savings in the US of about 10% on the realized gain.

 Like many of you, I was a lucky beneficiary of surging European markets over the past year.
-In terms of my actual balance sheet, this is how it came out (in USD terms): I had wired to Optimize US$571,500 in April 2025 and received in return US$766,500 for a pre-tax profit of about US$195,000.
+In terms of my actual balance sheet, this is how it came out (in USD terms): I had wired to Optimize US$571,500 in April 2025 and received in return US$766,500 for a pre-tax profit of about US$195,000, 33% return on investment.
 Part of the profit stems from a weakening dollar, and the profit also includes the 5k euro subscription fee.
 I assume around one-quarter of my proceeds will go to taxes.

 What I hope you find reassuring is Optimize made good on its commitment to return funds to me on demand.
 The Portuguese government did not interfere or withhold any of the funds.
 Optimize’s very helpful advisor had predicted the process would take one week.
 He was close as it took 9 days.
 For a continental European investment company, customer service was excellent, even if it falls well short of a US firm like Fidelity or Schwab.
 For you Optimize investors, I hope you find my redemption experience calming as you watch your investments grow toward 1 million euros, hoping the Portuguese government doesn’t intervene or the Optimize owners don’t run off to Panama with the funds.